Building Loading – Wind Load

 Select

 the Speed option if entering the wind load as a wind velocity.
-This option measures the Wind velocity
+This option measures the Wind velocity in

-in miles per hour (English).
+miles per hour (English).
+The software

-The software converts the Wind speed to an equivalent Wind
+converts the Wind speed to an equivalent Wind pressure based on the Building

-pressure based on the Building Code requirements.
-External and internal Wind
+Code requirements.
+External and internal

-building code selected.
+the building code selected.

 The